Everything you need to know about the Cambridge Science Festival

 Of course, we have to shout out to all the wonderful collaborators who will be bringing excitement to the festival.
 The collaborators include The MIT Museum, Harvard University, the City of Cambridge, Cambridge Public Schools, Cambridge Public Library and the Museum of Science.

-Because there are 150 events (Woo!), deciding on the perfect event to attend can feel a little overwhelming.
+Because there are 200 events (Woo!), deciding on the perfect event to attend can feel a little overwhelming.
 That’s where we come in.
-Here’s some of our Cambridge Science Festival picks.
+Here are some of our Cambridge Science Festival picks.

-On April 16,th from 12:00-4:00PM, the Creative Kinetic Sculptures in the Idea Hub encourages participants to create wonderful works of art that are engineered to move with gears, cams, linkages and pulleys.
+On April 16th from 12:00-4:00p, explore Creative Kinetic Sculptures at the MIT Museum.
+Participants will create wonderful works of art that are engineered to move with gears, cams, linkages, and pulleys.

-The Science Carnival & Robot Zoo will take place on April 15th from 12:00-4PM.
+The Science Carnival & Robot Zoo will take place on April 14th from 12:00-4p.
 This family-friendly expo offers over 100 ways to explore, build and learn.
-At this event ou can play catch with a robot, launch rockets and even hold a brain in your hand.
+At this event, you can play catch with a robot, launch rockets and even hold a brain in your hand.